shuhao-dong/ble-scan-advertise/internship/README.md

 Containing the JSON Schema (JSON_test.jsonc) and an example of what a packet from the borus wearable device looks like (Sample_Packet.jsonc).

 ## baseline_reading.c
-The baseline pressure reading published from the arduino.
+Publishes the baseline pressure reading from the arduino via MQTT.